usgs/wdfn-blog/content/api_catalog.md

 (APIs) are for you.**

 This is a high-level cataloging of our most prominent USGS water-data APIs, web services, and endpoints.
-The groupings are designed to guide new users to our best and newest flagship APIs that adopts open standards of the Open Geospatial Consortium (OGC).
+The groupings are designed to guide new users to our best and newest flagship APIs that adopt open standards of the Open Geospatial Consortium (OGC).
 These groupings also should help existing users understand the wider context for the web services they already use (and to perhaps consider some new APIs).